ioBroker/ioBroker.js-controller/docs/en/dev/adapterdocstyleguide.md

 ---
-title: Development - Style Guide Adapter Documentation
+title: Documentation Style Guide
 lastChanged: 14.09.2018
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/dev/adapterdocstyleguide.md
 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
-hash: ni5zAUPCMl/Fm3/zpYfGi+bO+bL3mzMVqh7e9//1jlE=
+hash: 9fphyXjO/yH0dG/Ma8oZBZnkqb1NyirltzzlX8lQqmA=
 ---
 # Style Guide for creating an adapter documentation
 ?> ***This is a wildcard*** . <br><br> Help with ioBroker and extend this article.
 Please note the [ioBroker style guide](community/styleguidedoc), so that the changes can be adopted more easily.